Trifolium parryi: Description

-Trifolium parryi is a short species of herbaceous plant that has either very short stems or no stems at all and only grows to 4–25 centimeters in height.
+Trifolium parryi is a short species of herbaceous plant that has either very short stems or no stems at all and only grows to 4–25 cm in height.
 Though short in stature it is the tallest of the clovers that grow in the alpine tundra with larger, showier flowers than the other alpine clovers.
-Plants grow to form continuous mats, spreading by branching, slender rhizomes.
+The plants grow to form continuous mats, spreading by branching, slender rhizomes.
 The leaves and stems grow from structure called a caudex.
 Older plants develop a substantial taproot.

 The leaves are compound and have the classic three leaflets of the clover genus.
-The leaves are attached directly to the base of the plant by small leaf stems called petioles.
-The petioles range in length from just 8 millimeters to as much as 19 centimeters.
-Each of the three leaflets is 5–43 millimeters long, 1.5–16 mm wide, and hairless.
-Leaflets have toothed edges towards their base and may have their widest point toward the base, the midpoint, or toward the end.
+The leaves are attached directly to the base of the plant by small leaf stems called petioles, which range in length from 8 mm to 19 cm.
+Each of the three leaflets is 5–43 mm long, 1.5–16 mm wide, and hairless.
+The leaflets have toothed edges towards their base and may have their widest point toward the base, the midpoint, or toward the end.